Early Childhood Education (ECE)

 ECE 109 Music, Movement, and Rhythm Activities for Children 3 Units

-Students are introduced to designing music, movement, and rhythm activities for children.
-They will focus on the predominant theories of movement and music education and will create developmentally appropriate and culturally relevant curriculum.
+Students will be introduced to designing music, movement, and rhythm activities for children.
+They will focus on the principles of movement and music education and will create a developmentally appropriate curriculum.
 Students will learn to evaluate a wide variety of music, movement, and rhythm activities as they gain skills in planning and presenting these activities to children.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L